Groundwire/Online-Payments/README.markdown

 Creating Custom Payment Pages (With Custom Fields)
 --------------------------------------------------
-The Custom Payment Pages within the Groundwire Online Payments package does not support adding custom fields because you cannot edit Visualforce pages within a managed package.
+The custom Payment Pages within the Groundwire Online Payments package does not support adding custom fields because you cannot edit Visualforce pages within a managed package.
 However, the page has been designed with extensibility in mind and an unmanaged version of the same page can be slightly modified to support adding custom fields without needing to extend the payment page's controller.

 1. To add custom fields, the first thing you will need to do is copy the supplied payment Visualforce page.
 Go To Setup > App Setup > Develop > Pages and click on the page called payment.
 Copy the page in its entirety to your clipboard.
 2. The next step is to create your own new Visualforce page.
 Go To Setup > App Setup > Develop > Pages and click on the New button.
 Choose an appropriate name for your new page and paste the contents of your clipboard into Visualforce Markup area and click Save.